nickforce989/spectral_density_spectroscopy_2024/README.md

      ``reproduce_everything.sh``.
 The results will be found in ``plots/`` and ``tables/``.

-* Otherwise, separate steps can be achieved separately:
+* Otherwise, each individual step can be achieved separately:

    * Make sure that ``input_topology/`` is full.
 To reproduce all the plots that are shown in the paper, run ``bash run_plots.sh``.
 The results will be found in ``plots/``.